 Reconciliation in Parliament

-Reconciliation in Parliament has been taking place annually in the NSW Parliament since 2006.
+Reconciliation in Parliament is a program of events that have been hosted by Reconciliation NSW and held at NSW Parliament since 2006.
 The program aims to continue the NSW Parliament’s bi-partisan commitment to reconciliation.

 • Anthony McAvoy SC, Wangan and Jagalingou Traditional owner, Senior Counsel and Native Title Law Expert

 • Jill Gallagher AO, Victorian Treaty Advancement Commissioner